Topological chiral superconductivity beyond pairing in a Fermi liquid: Introduction

-In this paper, we take a very different approach of using only strong repulsive interaction, which leads to very different chiral superconductors.
-The resulting chiral superconductors are not fully spin-valley polarized and are not induced by paring instability of Fermi liquid.
-Some of them are half spin-valley polarized (with two spin-valley components present and at equal density) while others are spin-valley un-polarized (with all four spin-valley components at equal density).
-We stress that, in our chiral superconductors, the ratio of different species of electrons are quantized as simple rational numbers.
-Thus, in contrast to BCS superconductors of quarter Fermi liquid, the transition from spin-valley partially-polarized chiral superconductors to quarter Fermi liquid cannot be continuous at zero temperature in the clean limit.
+Some of chiral superconductors are fully spin-valley polarized or half spin-valley polarized (with two spin-valley components present and at equal density), while others are spin-valley un-polarized (with all four spin-valley components at equal density).
+The fully spin-valley polarized chiral superconductors are in the same phases as the spinless $p+\ii p$ BCS superconductor \cite{RG0067}.
+For partial spin-valley polarization, the ratio of different species of electrons are quantized as simple rational numbers.
+In this case, in contrast to BCS superconductors of quarter Fermi liquid, the transition from spin-valley partially-polarized chiral superconductors to quarter Fermi liquid cannot be continuous at zero temperature in the clean limit.

-Also, as we lower the electron density, a topological chiral superconductor is likely to change into a Wigner crystal, also via a first order transition.
+Also, as we lower the electron density, a topological chiral superconductor is likely to change into a Wigner crystal, via a first order transition.
 Thus topological chiral superconductivity is more likely to appear near the transition between quarter Fermi liquid and Wigner crystal, since all those phases are driven by strong repulsive interactions.
 As a strong coupling superconductor, the coherence length of a chiral superconductor is about the same as the inter-electron separation.

-All these chiral superconductors are topological (\ie carry non-trivial topological order, where another example was given in \Rf{SF0050}); many of them have charge-4 or higher condensation and will break time reversal and space reflection symmetry in addition to carrying gapless chiral edge modes.
+All these chiral superconductors are topological (\ie carry non-trivial topological order, where another example was given in \Rf{SF0050}).
+As a result, they carry neutral excitations with fractional self/mutual statistics and/or gapless chiral edge modes.
+They all break time reversal and space reflection symmetry.
+We expect those symmetry breaking and the associated chiral correlation (such as chiral edge state) to persist even above the superconducting transition temperature $T_c$.
+Just above $T_c$, the chiral superconductors should have non-zero Hall conductance of order $e^2/h$.
+Except two chiral superconductors, other chiral superconductors are not in the same phases as any BCS superconductors.
+For example, many of chiral superconductors have charge-4 \cite{KLW0902} or higher condensation.